 In a great line taken from Kill Bill: “You might not be able to fight like a samurai, but you can at least fry like a samurai”.
 Okay, so it was “die”.
-But presuming he’s more kitchen dojo than kung fu master, channel the Land Of The Rising Sun with a set of Japanese professional starter knives instead.
+But presuming he’s more kitchen dojo than kung fu master, channel the Land Of The Rising Sun with a Japanese kitchen knife instead.

 A Compact Cardholder

 The advent of contactless payments means two things: brazen pint-buying come Friday, and little need for cold, hard cash.
 So, downsizing to a simple, cardholder helps keep a man’s accessories game stripped back and stylish.

 The humble white T-shirt is the bread and butter of a man’s wardrobe, so it pays to invest.
 This year, help him ditch shrinking sleeves and twisted hems by opting for a premium version, cut from 100 per cent premium cotton.